Fact Sheet on Mandated Benefits for the Treatment of Nervous and Mental Disorders or Substance Use Disorders

 Section 632.89, Wis.
 Stat., applies to group health insurance policies and contracts, self-insured state governmental health plans, and individual health policies issued in Wisconsin providing coverage of nervous and mental health disorders or substance use disorders.
 However, this law applies to individual policies only to the extent an insurer elects to offer coverage, but it must be done on a parity basis.
 The law requires these policies to include coverage for inpatient, outpatient, and transitional benefits to treat nervous and mental disorders and substance use disorders.

-Federal employee group plans (e.g., postal carrier's plans) and self-insured employer group plans falling within the terms of the federal Employee Retirement Income Security Act (ERISA) of 1974 are exempt from the Wisconsin law.
+Federal employee group plans (e.g., postal carrier's plans) and self-insured employer group plans falling within the terms of the federal Employee Retirement Income Security Act (ERISA) of 1974 are exempt from Wisconsin law.
 Wisconsin law does not apply to most policies issued to a group based in another state if both the policyholder and group exist primarily for purposes other than to procure insurance, and if fewer than 25% of the insured persons are Wisconsin residents.

 The federal Mental Health Parity Act (MHPA), which was enacted in 1996, provides for parity in the application of aggregate lifetime and annual dollar limits on mental health benefits with dollar limits on medical/surgical benefits.
 MHPA does not apply to substance use disorder benefits.
 MHPA’s provisions are subject to concurrent jurisdiction by the Department of Labor, the Treasury, and the Department of Health and Human Services.